center-key/copy-folder-util/README.md

       "make-docs": "copy-folder src/web --ext=.html docs/api-manual"
    },
 ```
-Try out the first script with the command: `npm run make-dist`

 ### 2. Global
 You can install **copy-folder-util** globally and then run it anywhere directly from the terminal.